Daniel Chapter 11

-When the Roman army set up its standard on holy ground in AD 70, the followers of Messiah remaining in Jerusalem escaped for their lives at the earliest possible time.
+When the Roman army set up its standard on holy ground prior to AD 70, the followers of Messiah remaining in Jerusalem escaped for their lives at the earliest possible time.
 When Satan sets up his throne in Jerusalem, it will signal the faithful followers of Elohim that the real Yahushua Messiah is about to return.
-The day Satan sets up his throne in Jerusalem will be on the 1,290th day (Daniel 12:11) since the first global earthquake described in Revelation 8:5 and will signal that Yahushua is about to return.
+“And as He [Yahushua] sat upon the mount of Olives, the disciples came unto him privately, saying, Tell us, when shall these things be? and what shall be the sign of thy coming, and of the end of the world?”
+(Matt.
+24:3, emphasis added).
+The day Satan sets up his throne in Jerusalem will be on the 1,290th day (Dan.
+12:11) since the first global earthquake described in Revelation 8:5 and will signal that Yahushua is about to return.

 After Daniel tells us about Satan setting up his tabernacles in "the glorious holy mountain" in Daniel 11:45, we find these words of cheer: "Yet he shall come to his end, and none shall help him."
-The end of Satan's reign of tyranny over the inhabitants of the earth is about to come to an end, and "none shall help him."
 Satan has heard of "tidings out of the east" for that is the direction from where Yahushua shall come when He returns!

 1. Who is the king mentioned in Daniel 11:36?